Great Hypostyle Hall: Inscriptions and reliefs

+The walls and columns of the hall contain relief engravings depicting religious events, military conquests, and royal exploits.
+Over the centuries, numerous monarchs including Seti I, Ramesses II and Ramesses IV, added to the temple's carvings in places their predecessors had left blank.
+As such, the inscriptions and reliefs reflect the disparate eras in which they were produced through their variety in artistic styles and the differing royal names they contain.
+Successive pharaohs, Roman emperors, high priests, and common Egyptians added to the temple over the ages, altering its architecture, performing repairs, and leaving behind religious graffiti.
+These engravings together demonstrate the temple's lengthy history as a center of religious and political authority.

-The outer walls depict scenes of battle, Seti I on the north and Ramesses II on the south.
-Although these reliefs had religious and ideological functions, they are important records of the wars of these kings.
-On another wall adjoining the south wall of the Hall is a record of Ramesses II's Egyptian–Hittite peace treaty that he signed in Year 21 of his reign.
+The outer walls of the temple depict scenes of battle, Seti I on the north and Ramesses II on the south.
+These reliefs had religious and ideological functions, they are seen as important records of the wars of these kings.
+On one wall adjoining the south wall of the Hall is a record of Ramesses II's Egyptian–Hittite peace treaty which he signed in the 21st year of his reign.